bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # Introduction {#introduction}

-The Session Initiation Protocol (SIP) {{!RFC3261}} is widely used for managing media sessions over the internet.
+The Session Initiation Protocol (SIP) {{!RFC3261}} is widely used for managing media sessions over the Internet.
-Examples of these media sessions include internet telephony services, video conferencing and live streaming of media.
+Examples of these media sessions include Internet telephony services, video conferencing and live streaming of media.

-{{SIP2.0}} uses whitespace-delimited text fields to convey SIP messages in a similar format to HTTP/1.1 {{HTTP1.1}}, and may optionally be transported over TLS (so called "SIPS").
+{{SIP2.0}} uses whitespace-delimited text fields to convey SIP messages in a similar format to HTTP/1.1 {{HTTP1.1}}, and may optionally be transported over TLS (so-called "SIPS").
 SIP/3, as defined by this document, uses a binary framing layer carried over QUIC streams and is protected by the mandatory TLS encryption afforded by the QUIC transport connection.

-A future optional extension may introduce the ability to carry SIP messages in QUIC Datagrams
+> **Author's Note:** A future optional extension may introduce the ability to carry SIP messages in QUIC Datagrams
 {{QUIC-DATAGRAMS}}.

 ## Conventions {#conventions}